Jane H. Hill: Early life and career

 Hill was born Frances Jane Hassler in Berkeley, California to Gerald L. Hassler and Mildred E. Mathias on October 27, 1939.
 Her family moved to Binghamton, New York during World War II, then returned to California when the war ended in the late 1940s.
 At this time, both of her parents were on staff at UCLA: her father in the Department of Engineering and her mother as director of the botanical garden, which now bears her name (see Mildred E. Mathias Botanical Garden).

 Hill began her post-secondary education at Reed College, which she attended for two years before transferring to University of California, Berkeley.
 She received her B.A. from UC Berkeley in 1960, then matriculated at UCLA to pursue her Ph.D.
 There she studied under influential figures in anthropology and linguistics including Harry Hoijer and William Bright.
 She met her husband, Kenneth C. Hill, in Hoijer's historical linguistics course in 1961.
-The Hills were married in 1962 and had their first of three children the same year.
-Jane finished her dissertation in 1966.
+The Hills married in 1962 and had the first of three children that year.
+Hill finished her dissertation in 1966.
 The Hills then moved to Ann Arbor, MI, where Kenneth worked in the Department of Linguistics at the University of Michigan.
-Jane worked at Wayne State University in the Department of Anthropology from 1968 to 1983, eventually becoming head of the department.
+Hill worked at Wayne State University in the Department of Anthropology from 1968 to 1983, eventually becoming head of the department.
 She took a sabbatical from 1974 to 1975, as did Kenneth, and they used this time to begin work on Nahuatl.
 In 1983, she moved to Tucson, AZ to work at the University of Arizona as a professor of Anthropology and Linguistics.
 While at the University, Hill received awards from the American Academy of Arts and Sciences, the American Association for the Advancement of Science, the Wenner-Gren Foundation, and the American Anthropological Association.
 From 1997 to 1999 she served as president of the American Anthropological Association.
 Around this time, Hill also successfully championed a program at the University of Arizona that would allow for a joint Ph.D. in anthropology and linguistics, a testimony to her influence in and passion for both disciplines.
 In 2009 she retired as Regents' Professor Emerita of Anthropology and Linguistics at the University of Arizona, but continued to work on a variety of research projects until her death.

 Hill published more than 100 articles and chapters, as well as eight books, spanning many sub-disciplines of both linguistics and anthropology.
 Her work in descriptive linguistics, especially focused on languages spoken by American indigenous people, also made important contributions to discussions of language policy and language endangerment.
 She contributed to the fields of linguistic anthropology and socio-linguistics, researching the use of Mock Spanish and the intersections of language, culture, identity, and power.
 Though Hill's intellectual pursuits were diverse, they all embodied her self-proclaimed commitment to linguistic and anthropological studies that have a real-world impact on people's understanding of languages and on the people that speak them.